tcyrus/sheethub/README.md

 - Fix typos
 - *Your idea here!*

-Initiate idea discussions by creating a Github issue!
+Initiate idea discussions by creating a GitHub issue!

-We use [Github Flow](https://guides.github.com/introduction/flow/), a lightweight, branch-based workflow.
+We use [GitHub Flow](https://guides.github.com/introduction/flow/), a lightweight, branch-based workflow.
 Create feature branches and your pull requests will be reviewed!